Updated October 12, 2021

-We are seeking a postdoctoral fellow to join our lab group, ideally starting around January 2022!
+We are seeking a postdoctoral fellow to join our lab group, ideally starting in spring of 2022!
+The position is for 2 years, with a re-evaluation at 1 year.

-- NSF Ocean Sciences Postdoctoral Fellowship (due Nov 12 every year)
+- NSF Ocean Sciences Postdoctoral Fellowship (due Nov 12)

-- NSF Biology Postdoctoral Fellowship (due Nov 18 every year)
+- NSF Biology Postdoctoral Fellowship (due Nov 18)

 A strong conceptual fit means that we share complementary or similar (but not necessarily identical) interests in research questions.
 A strong practical fit means that we can collaborate well together.
 For example, postdoc candidates will be able to focus at least 80% of their time on our potential collaboration.
 In other words, manuscripts or projects from prior PhD or postdocs will be mostly complete prior to starting at UMass.
 As a junior faculty member, successful collaborations require demonstrated productivity and mentoring that is fairly rapid.
 This is not only helpful for me but for the candidate as well!
 Postdocs need to demonstrate that they can be independent and effective scientists!